Honors College Journal of Teaching and Research

 - All submissions must be original work.

-- Each submission must include a letter of support and authenticity from a full-time faculty mentor.
+- Submissions from students must include a letter of support and authenticity from a faculty mentor.

 - Submissions should include a separate page listing the corresponding author’s name and email address, the names of additional authors, the faculty mentor’s name and email address, and the school affiliation.